Uriel-SG/WinTrack/README.md

 4. Now you can view all devices in real-time through the public link, while the server running on your PC collects and stores the location data.

 ### B. Solutions for Corporate Production Environments
-**WARNING: Tunneling services like Pinggy or Ngrok are strictly not recommended for production, mission-critical, or security-sensitive corporate deployments.
-They introduce external dependencies, performance bottlenecks, and security uncertainties.**
+⚠️ **WARNING: Tunneling services like Pinggy or Ngrok are strictly not recommended for production, mission-critical, or security-sensitive corporate deployments.
+They introduce external dependencies, performance bottlenecks, and security uncertainties.** ⚠️

 **1. Dedicated Web Server (Gunicorn, Waitress, etc.)**

-For reliable, secure, and scalable distribution within a company, the following professional setup you should use a **dedicated Web Server** (*Gunicorn*, *Waitress*, etc.)
+For reliable, secure, and scalable distribution within a company, you should use a **dedicated Web Server** (*Gunicorn*, *Waitress*, etc.)

-Flask's built-in server is only for development (debug=True).
+Flask's built-in server is **only for development** (debug=True).
 In a production environment, you must deploy the application using a robust Web Server Gateway Interface (**WSGI**) server.

 Example: *Waitress*

-Waitress is a production-quality, pure Python WSGI server known for its simplicity and reliability also on Windows environments.
+*Waitress is a production-quality, pure Python WSGI server known for its simplicity and reliability also on Windows environments.*

 Instead of running python server.py, you would run the server using Waitress: [Waitress Official](https://flask.palletsprojects.com/en/stable/deploying/waitress/)